phoenix-rtos/phoenix-rtos-doc/loader/architecture.md

 - `include/` - headers
 - `ld/` - linker scripts

+The module implements cold and warm SBI entry paths, core exception and interrupt handling, HART coordination, CLINT timer and IPI support, UART console drivers, platform support, and FDT parsing for RISC-V targets.

 ## Syspage

 Low-level kernel initialization is based on `syspage_t` structure.
 This structure is prepared during the bootstrap process by the loader.
 It is stored on the physical memory at the address above the stack memory.
 The `syspage_t` definition consists of the generic part which is common to all architectures and the hardware architecture dependent data.
 Syspage provides information like physical memory maps, interrupts tables, preloaded user applications and data for specific architecture.
-It should be treated as the main structure used for operating system configuration.
+It is the main structure used for operating system configuration.